open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 // may be null if there is none
 ```

-Note that `using` is not used in the following example.
+Note that `using` is not used in the prior example.
 Doing so will end current `Activity`,
 which is not likely to be desired.

 ## Add tags to an Activity